jeremywen/JW-Modules/README.md

 #### Right

-*  **Poly Outputs:** Send out the lowest 16 active notes up from the 'Lowest Note' OR send out the lowest 16 rows up from the 'Lowest Note'.
-This is based on the 'Include Inactive Switch' (See Below).
+*  **Individual Poly Outputs:** Send out the lowest 16 active notes up from the 'Lowest Note' OR send out the lowest 16 rows up from the 'Lowest Note'.
+This is based on the 'Drum Mode Switch' (See Below).
 The lights indicate which outputs are sending out values.
 *  **Mono Outputs:** can be used to select one note from a column of many notes.
 *  **Highest Note Knob:** will set the orange line right above the highest note sent out the poly outputs.
 *  **Lowest Note Knob:** will set the yellow line right below the lowest note sent out the poly outputs.